 Windmills are notorious for killing birds, including the eagles which are protected under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
 The Obama administration granted special exceptions to these Acts, permitting wind farms to kill eagles and other birds far in excess of what is otherwise permitted.
 In some cases, companies are not required to report how many eagles they kill.

 There is also the aesthetic issue of turning natural vistas into gigantic collection areas for solar or wind contraptions.
-In Germany, a protest movement as emerged against wind farms, and they have coined the term Verspargelung, which, loosely translated, means the undesirable transformation of a lovely landscape into a field of asparagus.
+In Germany, a protest movement as emerged against wind farms, and they have coined the term Verspargelung, which, loosely translated, means the undesirable transformation of a lovely landscape into a field of mechanical asparagus.

 Because these technologies are extremely energy-diffuse, it requires a very large number of wind turbines or solar panels, spread out over a vast geographical area, to generate the same amount of energy as a fossil or nuclear plant that occupies a few acres of land.
 When you are considering the problems associated with these technologies, you must multiply them by the hundreds of thousands if you plan to use them to replace conventional power plants.
 To get an accurate look at the relative safety of an energy source, you don’t measure deaths from individual accidents, but rather, deaths per unit of energy produced, including from the mining and materials processing required to build millions of solar panels and windmills.

 The Democratic Party proponents of a non-nuclear Green New Deal have either failed to consider these problems, or, more likely, they plan to call for energy austerity.
 They will argue that Americans over-consume.